 Division 2 — Minister’s powers in relation to local planning schemes

-76. Minister may order local government to prepare or adopt local planning scheme
+76. Minister may order local government to prepare or adopt local planning scheme or amendment

 (1) If the Minister is satisfied on any representation that a local government —

-(a) has failed to take the requisite steps for having a satisfactory local planning scheme prepared and approved in a case where a local planning scheme ought to be made;
+(a) has failed to take the requisite steps for having a satisfactory local planning scheme or an amendment to a local planning scheme prepared and approved in a case where a local planning scheme or an amendment to a local planning scheme ought to be made; or

-(b) has failed to adopt any scheme proposed by owners of any land, in a case where a local planning scheme ought to be adopted; or
+(b) has failed to adopt a local planning scheme or an amendment to a local planning scheme proposed by owners of any land, in a case where a local planning scheme or an amendment to a local planning scheme ought to be adopted; or

 (c) has refused to consent to any modifications or conditions imposed by the Minister,

-the Minister may order the local government, within such time as is specified in the order, to prepare and submit for the approval of the Minister a local planning scheme, or to adopt a local planning scheme, or to consent to the modifications or conditions imposed.
+the Minister may order the local government, within such time as is specified in the order, to prepare and submit for the approval of the Minister a local planning scheme, or an amendment to a local planning scheme or to adopt a local planning scheme, or an amendment to a local planning scheme or to consent to the modifications or conditions imposed.

-(2) If the representation under subsection (1) is that a local government has failed to adopt a scheme, the Minister, in lieu of making an order to adopt the scheme, may approve of the proposed scheme subject to such modifications and conditions, if any, as the Minister thinks fit.
+(2) If the representation under subsection (1) is that a local government has failed to adopt a local planning scheme or an amendment to a local planning scheme, the Minister, in lieu of making an order to adopt the scheme or amendment, may approve of the proposed scheme or amendment subject to such modifications and conditions, if any, as the Minister thinks fit.

-(3) A scheme approved under subsection (2) has effect as if it had been adopted by the local government and approved by the Minister under this Part.
+(3) A local planning scheme or an amendment approved under subsection (2) has effect as if it had been adopted by the local government and approved by the Minister under this Part.

+[Section 76 amended by No. 28 of 2010 s.
+56(1)-(3).]

+77A.
+Minister may order local government to amend local planning scheme to be consistent with State planning policy

+(1) The Minister may, on the recommendation of the Commission, order a local government to prepare and submit for the approval of the Minister an amendment to a local planning scheme for the purpose of rendering the local planning scheme consistent with a specified State planning policy.

+(2) The order must specify the following —

+(a) the relevant State planning policy;

+(b) the amendments that are to be made to the local planning scheme;

+(c) the time (being sufficient time to allow the local government to comply with its obligations under Divisions 3 and 4) by which the local government must comply with the order.

+(3) The Minister must, as soon as is practicable after the order is given to the local government, cause a copy of the order to be laid before each House of Parliament or dealt with under section 268A.

+(4) If —

+(a) the Commission makes a recommendation for the purposes of subsection (1); and

+(b) the Minister decides not to make an order pursuant to the recommendation,

+the Minister must, as soon as is practicable —

+(c) give the Commission written reasons for the Minister’s decision; and

+(d) cause a copy of the reasons to be laid before each House of Parliament or dealt with under section 268A.

+[Section 77A inserted by No. 28 of 2010 s.
+46.]

 Division 3 — Relevant considerations in preparation or amendment of local planning scheme

 77. Effect of State planning policy